dvarney/GetAndClean/README.md

     Scan features table for offsets to mean and Sd Place in mean and Sd [...Only] tables for test/train

-    Read teh test/trian data file associated with a feature name, build the pre-tidy table, column by column
+    Read the test/train data file associated with a feature name, build the pre-tidy table, column by column

     Compute averages for each test/train, they are appended